m90/require-jadeloader/Readme.md

 # Optimizing

-When you are ready to deploy your application and want to compile your JS into a single file you can make used of the requireJS optimizer.
-Jade.js includes optimizer instructions that will precompile the templates and remove the Jade compiler from the compiled source.
-Only do this if you are not going to be dynamically including more Jade templates.
+When you are ready to deploy your application and want to compile your JS into a single file you can make use of the requireJS optimizer. `require-jadeloader` includes optimizer instructions that will precompile the templates to raw JS, so you can stub out the Jade library from the compiled source.
+Only do this if you are not going to be dynamically including more Jade templates though (i.e. you're building into a single file).

-To use the activate the instructions just include:

-    pragmasOnSave: {
-      excludeJade : true
-    }
+To stub out the modules use:

+    ({
+      stubModules: ['text', 'jade', 'jadeloader']
+    })

 ## License

-Available via the MIT or new BSD license.
+Available via the MIT License.
+Jade is subject to its own licensing.

-The Jade parts are governed by [the Jade license](https://github.com/visionmedia/jade/blob/master/LICENSE).